On Sunday morning, as I sat way up high in the balcony with my boy, this prayer caught my attention:

 The fact that the Word goes with us into the week is why I’m not content to relegate “discipleship” to sanctified living after you are saved.
 I think “discipleship” is a matter of your ongoing connection to the means of grace on a regular, daily, weekly kind of way.
 Discipleship means handling the means through which the Spirit promises to work–to work not just your sanctification, but also your salvation.

 Next Step Press recently published a Hymn Journal for Holy Week titled, When from Death I’m Free.
 That resource provides Scripture readings and devotions along with hymn texts and more modern worship songs combined with prayers and other faith experiments facilitated by illustrators from Visual Faith Ministry.
-If you head over to the When From Death I’m Free Pop Up Group on Facebook, you will find a large group of individuals from all over the country and around the world encouraging each other, sharing Scripture and art with each other, gleaning ideas and prayers and courage from what the group is doing as a whole.
+If you head over to the When From Death I’m Free Social Learning Group on Facebook, you will find a large group of individuals from all over the country and around the world encouraging each other, sharing Scripture and art with each other, gleaning ideas and prayers and courage from what the group is doing as a whole.
 They are 500 strong and growing.

 What those men and women are doing in that group is not merely staying busy while they wait to die.
 It’s not even a simple matter of vocation, living out their calling as a good mom or good dad or good wife or husband.
 What those people are doing day in and day out as they read, and pray, and sing, and sketch, and color, and meditate, and collage is actually handling the means of grace so that the Word might be planted deeply and take root and grow and bear fruit.